Tay Melo: Lucha Libre AAA Worldwide (2022)

 On April 30, 2022, Conti made her AAA debut teaming with Sammy Guevara to defeat Los Vipers, Maravilla and Látigo, and Sexy Star II and Komander to win the AAA World Mixed Tag Team Championship at Triplemanía XXX.
 For most of the match, La Parka Negra would wrestle in Guevara's place.

 World Wonder Ring Stardom (2025)

-On January 3, 2025, following a 22 month hiatus from wrestling, Melo made her in ring return and debut for Stardom at New Year Dream where she teamed with Mina Shirakawa and faced the team of Athena and Thekla but were defeated.
+On January 3, 2025, following a 22-month hiatus from wrestling, Melo made her in ring return and debut for Stardom at New Year Dream. there, she teamed with Mina Shirakawa and faced the team of Athena and Thekla, but were defeated.

 Other media

-Melo appears as a main cast member for AEW All Access.
+Melo appeared as a main cast member for AEW All Access.

 Personal life

 In 2017, Melo married fellow judoka Jorge Conti.
 In November 2021, Melo revealed that she was no longer married, and that the couple had been separated "for a long time".

 Melo had been in a relationship with fellow professional wrestler Sammy Guevara since January 2022.
 The couple got engaged in June in Paris and were wed on August 7, 2022, in Orlando.
 In May 2023, at Double or Nothing, Melo and Guevara revealed they are expecting their first child, and confirmed it on their social media accounts.

 On November 28, 2023, Melo gave birth to a daughter named Luna Guevara.

 She is a fan of MMA (particularly the UFC and the MMA fighters Amanda Nunes and Charles Oliveira), often comments on the events and fights of these events on her social media, in addition to having declared that she is open to a challenge of fighting MMA in the future and that she has visited a UFC Gym several times.